My Baby Won’t Sleep

 It happens all the time.
 Babies wake up every now and then during sleep.
 They’ll cry or fuss for a minute or two, stretch, yawn, rub their eyes.
 It’s totally normal.

 If you’re like me, your first instinct as a parent is to jump out of bed, run to the nursery and comfort your baby.

 But pediatric studies have confirmed that by three months, most babies can settle themselves back to sleep on their own.
 Even at this incredibly young age, what your baby needs more than your comfort is the space and independence to solve problems for himself.

 Every situation is different.
 If you’re hearing full-blown wailing coming from the nursery, it’s time to get in there.

 But if you’re running to the nursery at the slightest disturbance, you’ll teach your baby that crying leads to attention — making it much more likely that nighttime crying will happen again in the future.
 It might be time to take a step back.

 It’s hard.
 But stay strong.
 Give your child space.
 You can do it.

 These are some of the most common reasons why I see babies struggling to sleep in my one-on-one work with parents.

 And if you’re dealing with one of these challenges, these strategies can help you get the great night’s sleep you need.

-I’ve helped hundreds of families just like yours get a great night’s sleep.
+I’ve helped thousands of families just like yours get a great night’s sleep.
 And I can help yours, too.
 Check out my sleep packages to learn more!